Header

 - Support for limited income customers: APS is committed to assisting limited-income customers through the state’s most generous low-income Energy Support discount program, as well as various bill assistance programs including Crisis Bill.
 If you’re experiencing difficulty paying your energy bill, we highly encourage you to contact us.
 We work closely with customers to find financial assistance that will help them.
 More information is available at aps.com/assistance or by calling (602) 371-7171.

-- Adding technology: We’re investing in technology to quickly notify customers with important information during outages, account status, and emergencies.
+- Adding technology: We’re investing in technology to quickly notify customers with important information about outages, account status, and emergencies.
 Sign up for alerts.

 - 24/7 customer service: Customers can get the support they need through our top rated Arizona-based live agents every day of the year, 24 hours a day, or through one of our digital platforms.